cmcleese/cesium-multi-item-picker/README.md

 This add the ability to drill pick any entities or imagery layers based on the cursor position on the map.

-What is then returned is an array with the entities and/or the imagery layer feature info.
+What is then returned is an array with the entities, Cesium3DTileFeature and/or the imagery layer feature info.

 ## Install
 `yarn add cesium-multi-item-picker`